CliqueOfficial/CodingExercise/graphql_case1/README.md

 ## Question

-1. Could you update the code such that it can attach a condition to each field and returns true when the condition is met, false otherwise.
+1. Could you update the code such that it can attach a condition to each field and return true when the condition is met, false otherwise.

 2. Examples of such conditions:
-    1. Check if a cuisine is for 5 people, and it should return true/false for the field recipe.forNumPeople.
+    1. Check if a cuisine is for 5 people, and it should return true/false for the field `recipe.forNumPeople`.
-    2. Check if a cuisine description contains 'Sichuan'.
+    2. Check if a cuisine description contains `Sichuan`.